Serving and RL post-training on AMD GPUs (ROCm)¶

 Does training on NVIDIA affect serving (and RL) on AMD?¶

 The weights are hardware-agnostic; the surrounding stack is not.
 A checkpoint is a tensor format (safetensors, a PyTorch state dict): a BF16/FP16 model trained on NVIDIA loads on AMD via vLLM-ROCm or SGLang-ROCm exactly as it would load on a different NVIDIA generation, no conversion step.
-What does not transfer automatically is everything the serving stack does with those weights: the kernels, the quantization calibration, and the attention-backend choice.
+What does not transfer automatically is everything the serving stack does with those weights: the kernels, the quantization format and whether the target silicon has kernels for it, and the attention-backend choice.

 Cross-vendor numerical differences are real, measured, and not a sign of brokenness.
 Lawrence Livermore National Laboratory's differential-testing study generated over 600,000 short numerical test cases in CUDA and their HIP translations and found "subtle numerical differences that come from (1) math library calls, (2) differences in floating [point behavior]" between NVIDIA and AMD platforms.1 This is the same category of difference you would see across two CUDA/cuBLAS versions on the same vendor: floating-point operations are not associative, and a different kernel implementation can legitimately produce a slightly different rounding of the same computation.
 The correct response is the one this KB already recommends for any kernel or version change: validate with output or eval-metric comparison, not a bit-exact diff.

 Net verdict.
 Portability is real and already in production for both serving and RL, but "just works" is the wrong mental model.
-A cross-vendor move needs the same validation discipline as a cross-generation move within one vendor (numerics, quantization recalibration, backend selection), and a handful of bleeding-edge features are simply not there yet: this KB's own DSpark speculative decoding page documents that vLLM merged native CUDA support on 2026-07-01 while "ROCm support is still an open draft PR, and hardware-specific bugs were still being filed against it as of 2026-07-05."15
+A cross-vendor move needs the same validation discipline as a cross-generation move within one vendor (numerics, quantization format and kernel coverage, backend selection), and a handful of bleeding-edge features are simply not there yet: this KB's own DSpark speculative decoding page documents that vLLM merged native CUDA support on 2026-07-01 while "ROCm support is still an open draft PR, and hardware-specific bugs were still being filed against it as of 2026-07-05."17

 flowchart TB